kaiomagalhaes/blog/en/nginx.md

 Here at [Codelitt](codelitt.com) we use Nginx as our proxy server.
 Commonly we install nginx in the server and run the applications with docker and docker-compose.
-As we strive to have a configuration that isn't server based now we are using it with docker and docker-compose.
+As we strive to have a configuration that isn't server based now we are using it with the same environment of our applications.

 To set it up up you can use the following docker compose: